konekti/jeffbrl.github.io/_posts/2019-04-29-aws-backbone.md

 Note that China is excluded.

-In the official documentation, AWS guarantees that traffic that traverses inter-region VPC peering links--including AWS PrivateLink endpoints across regions--used the AWS Global Backbone.
+In the official documentation, AWS guarantees that traffic that traverses inter-region VPC peering links--including AWS PrivateLink endpoints across regions--uses the AWS Global Backbone.
 Inter-region VPC Peering traffic is also encrypted by AWS.
-The documentation does not state that VPC Peering
+The documentation does not state that intra-region VPC Peering is encrypted.

 The takeaway from this discussion is that inter-region traffic is no longer at risk of being shunted to the public Internet; the traffic will use the private backbone.
 I am unsure why AWS hasn't moved what it